 Should you rinse pasta for pasta salad?

-Yes, you should definitely rinse the pasta in cold water to make this tasty summer salad recipe.
+Yes, you should definitely rinse the pasta in cold water to make this tomato and feta pasta salad recipe.
 The cold water will help cool down the pasta, making it perfect for a cold summer salad.

 Is it better to make pasta salad the day before?